 Appraising Fine Art: Characteristics of Value

 Appraising art requires recognizing and assessing relevant characteristics of value for a given work.
-Characteristics of value can include:
+Characteristics of value include:

 Position of an Artwork within an Artist's Oeuvre: How does a specific work fit into an artist's larger body of work?
 (1.)
-In terms of degree of completeness: a sketch on a cocktail napkin vs. a finished oil painting; (2.)
-In terms of period or style, student vs. mature career; (3.)
-In terms of subject matter: some subjects are more desirable than others (for example, a French pastoral landscape by Eanger Irving Couse vs. a Taos Indian by firelight by the same artist); and (4.)
-In terms of aesthetic merit (a subjective judgement).
-All of these criteria affect market value.
+In terms of degree of completeness, is the subject piece a sketch on a cocktail napkin or a finished oil painting; (2.)
+Period or style: is the piece a student work or a mature career piece; (3.)
+Subject matter: for a given artist, some subjects are more desirable to collectors than others.
+For example, a French pastoral landscape by Eanger Irving Couse is less desirable than a Taos Indian by firelight subject; and (4.)
+Aesthetic merit: how successful is the work?
+All of these criteria may affect market value.

 Provenance: Is the chain of ownership clearly documented?
 If there is a catalogue raisonne for the artist's work, is the subject piece listed?
 Has the artwork been included in any public exhibitions, or published in a book or article?
 Is the artwork from a well-known collection?
 A desirable provenance, or the history of ownership, enhances value.